fourkitchens/czdap-tools/README.md

 Installation
 ------------

-This script requires Python 2.x and the pycrypto extension.
+This script requires Python 2.x plus the pycrypto and requests extension libraries.

 #### Mac OSX